Quantum deliberating machines: Classical Appearance of Memory Marginals

 \subsection{Relation to the no-cloning theorem (detailed explanation)}

 The no-cloning theorem forbids a universal unitary $U$ that would perform

 The appearance of diagonal memory marginals does not contradict no-cloning because the memory qubits are not storing full copies of arbitrary quantum states; they store only the \emph{classical branch label} (the eigenvalue in the computational basis).
-Namely:

-\begin{itemize} \item The global state $\ket{\Psi^{(n)}}$ remains pure and entangled.
-The memory marginals are diagonal precisely because the memory qubits are entangled with other subsystems in a way that destroys local coherences when those other subsystems are traced out. \item A diagonal marginal $\rho_{M^{(k)}} = p_0^{(k)}\ket{0}\bra{0} + p_1^{(k)}\ket{1}\bra{1}$ does not encode the relative phases present in $\ket{\Psi^{(n)}}$.
-Those phases and cross-branch coherences are encoded in the off-diagonal correlations of the full density operator $\ket{\Psi^{(n)}}\bra{\Psi^{(n)}}$, not in the single-qubit marginal. \item Because the ket of a memory qubit does not contain the full information about all components (amplitudes) of the ket ``belonging'' to any other register, it is not a clone of that register.
+Namely: \begin{itemize} \item[(a)] The global state $\ket{\Psi^{(n)}}$ remains pure and entangled.
+The memory marginals are diagonal precisely because the memory qubits are entangled with other subsystems in a way that destroys local coherences when those other subsystems are traced out. \item[(b)] A diagonal marginal $\rho_{M^{(k)}} = p_0^{(k)}\ket{0}\bra{0} + p_1^{(k)}\ket{1}\bra{1}$ does not encode the relative phases present in $\ket{\Psi^{(n)}}$.
+Those phases and cross-branch coherences are encoded in the off-diagonal correlations of the full density operator $\ket{\Psi^{(n)}}\bra{\Psi^{(n)}}$, not in the single-qubit marginal. \item[(c)] Because the ket of a memory qubit does not contain the full information about all components (amplitudes) of the ket ``belonging'' to any other register, it is not a clone of that register.
 One cannot reconstruct the global ket vector from any single memory qubit alone; reconstructing the global state requires access to joint correlations across multiple registers. \end{itemize}

 Thus the QDM's use of memory qubits to record branch labels is fully consistent with quantum mechanics.
 The protocol \emph{broadcasts classical branch information} (the eigenvalue label) into memory marginals while preserving global coherence and avoiding the forbidden universal cloning of arbitrary quantum states.